 More Fruits and Vegetables That Guinea Pigs Can Eat

-Did you know that guinea pigs can also eat celery, zucchini, and blueberries?
+Did you know that guinea pigs can also eat celery, zucchini, and mango?

 These foods all contain a variety of nutrients that can boost your guinea pig’s health in numerous ways.
-They can also eat watermelon, strawberries, and so much more.
+They can also eat pumpkins, honeydew melon, peaches, and so much more.

 For a complete list of all the fruits and vegetables that guinea pigs can eat, check out our article, Complete List of Safe Foods for Guinea Pigs.